tghabour/CourseProject/README.md

 python manage.py runserver
 ```

-The API is served under the following URL: https://localhost:8080/documents
+The API is available the following URL: https://localhost:8080/documents